gkamtzir/Ethereum-ICO-Diploma-Thesis/README.md

 - *./uml/*<br />
 The uml class diagrams that describe the inner structure of the project.

+- *./coverage/*<br />
+The static webpage that hosts the unit-test coverage report.

+- *./docs/*<br />
+The codebase for the webpage that hosts the documentation.

 ## Installation Guide

 #### Clone the repo